Municipal Assessment & Taxation

 The RM of Sherwood uses the Saskatchewan Assessment Management Agency (SAMA) to calculate and update all assessments within the municipality.
 SAMA performs annual maintenance updates to properties showing an increase or decrease in assessment.

 The provincial government mandates SAMA to conduct periodic revaluations of all Saskatchewan properties every four years to coincide with the change to a new base date.
-The current revaluation was completed in 2013 using the 2011 base year.
-The next revaluation is to be done in 2017.
+The current revaluation was completed in 2017 using the 2015 base year.
 Provincial legislation requires municipalities to use these values when determining tax amounts for a property.

 In 2009 SAMA introduced SAMAView on its website.
 Now anyone can do an on-line search for property assessment information in municipalities where assessment services are provided by SAMA.